From left, screenshots of the new app Now, EyeEm and Gogobot.

 • Virtual ownership: MyInchoftheEarth, The Ocean Registry, The International Star Registry

 What else?
 Do these groupings make sense?
 What would you change or group differently?
 And what geolocation apps did we overlook?
-Please add your thoughts in the comments.JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+Please add your thoughts in the comments.JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.